-- 5.1.1 The following sections set out the installation process for the main construction components covered by this CMS, namely: - Pile foundations and jacket substructures; - Wind turbine generators (including tower sections); - Inter-array cabling; - Offshore Transformer Modules (offshore substations); and - Electrical connection and commissioning. - 5.1.2 A simple overview sequence is provided in Section 5.2 below, followed by more detailed information for each of the main components. - 5.1.3 Good working practices for the construction and installation process relevant to these main components and the process described below are provided separately under Section 6. - 5.1.4 Additional information on a number of aspects is provided in a number of other consent plans (see also Section 1.4 above), including: - The VMP, LMP and NSP: for the logistics associated with vessel management and navigational safety during the installation of the Development; - The PS: details on the foundation piling process; - The CaP: cable installation and specification; and - The EMP: environmental management of the construction process.
+- 5.1.1 The following sections set out the installation process for the main construction components covered by this CMS, namely: - · Pile foundations and jacket substructures; - Wind turbine generators (including tower sections); - Inter-array cabling; - Offshore Transformer Modules (offshore substations); and - Electrical connection and commissioning. - 5.1.2 A simple overview of the construction sequence is provided in Section 5.2 below, followed by more detailed information for each of the main elements of the sequence. - 5.1.3 Good working practices to be applied during construction are described separately under Section 6.

+5.2 Overview of the Development Construction Process